 One of WordPress’s most appealing traits is its affordability.

 The software itself is open-source and free to use.
-If you self-host, your only costs are web hosting, a domain name, and optional premium themes or plugins.
+If you self-host, your primary costs are web hosting, a domain name, and any optional premium themes or plugins you choose.

 Compared to hiring developers or building a custom site from scratch, WordPress is one of the most cost-effective ways to launch and grow a website.